Trap.NZ Comprehensive User Guide

 Adding installations

-Traps, bait stations and monitoring stations are all managed in roughly the same way.
-The ins...
+Traps, bait stations, monitoring stations, and points of interest are all managed in roughly ...

 Adding installation records